Table-Side/API/readme.md

-# Tableside: Deploy
+# Tableside: API Deploy

-The production repo for Tableside.
+The production repo for Tableside's API.

 ## Setup